-When investors analyze a company, they should understand where the company is heading in the future and what its earning prospects are.
+When investors analyze a company, they should understand where it is heading in the future and its earnings prospects.
 If investors can’t answer these questions after completing some research, it’s not a worthwhile investment, according to Lynch.

-Lynch’s message and investment philosophy are no different from his other two books, focusing on investing in undervalued companies that have room to grow and have sound financials.
+Lynch’s message and investment philosophy are the same as those of his other two books.
+He focuses on investing in undervalued companies with room to grow and sound financials.

 Peter Lynch Books Are a Good Place to Start

 Some critics feel that the Peter Lynch books may be outdated.
-But the fact remains that financial literacy is a subject matter that hasn’t been adequately discussed with youth or adults trying to make serious financial decisions for themselves and their families.
-With average credit card debt for American families being over $6,000, some basic financial education like Lynch has provided could really help Americans make better decisions without resorting to high-interest debt.
+However, the fact remains that financial literacy is a subject matter that hasn’t been adequately discussed with youth or adults trying to make serious financial decisions for themselves and their families.
+With average credit card debt for American families reaching nearly $7,000, some basic financial education like Lynch has provided could really help Americans make better decisions without resorting to high-interest debt.

 In conclusion, the Peter Lynch books are a great way to learn about investing.
-Many reviewers have praised Lynch for writing often complex concepts into easy-to-read and understandable books.
+Many reviewers have praised him for writing often complex concepts into easy-to-read and understandable books.

-For investors new to the game and those looking to improve, the Peter Lynch books provide excellent information about different investment strategies, so his books are a great place to start learning.
+For investors new to the game and those looking to improve, the Peter Lynch books provide excellent information about different investment strategies, making them a great place to start learning.

 Related Articles on Dividend Power